What is AmeriCorps?

 What is The Neighborhood Redwolves Program?

-To address the decline in the Arkansas college-going rate and prepare students for successful post-secondary transitions, the Neighborhood Red Wolves Community Engagement Program will engage 14 Math Prep AmeriCorps members (ASU students and volunteers) as tutors to support students in grades 7-9 at three Jonesboro public schools.
-Math Prep tutors will deliver math-tutoring to support students who are performing below grade level in mathematics.
+To address the decline in the Arkansas college-going rate and prepare students for successful secondary transitions, the Neighborhood Red Wolves Community Engagement Program will engage 28 AmeriCorps members who will tutor and mentor students in Northeast Arkansas.
+14 AmeriCorps Members will serve as Literacy Tutors and 14 AmeriCorps Members will serve as Post Secondary Readiness members.

 Neighborhood Red Wolves Community Engagement is housed in the Division of Diversity & Community Engagement Programs include:

-Post-Secondary Readiness Mentors members that commit to serve 1,700 hours over the course of the program for 43 weeks providing college planning, post-secondary goal setting, and personal skill development to students.
-Post-Secondary Readiness Mentors are Full-time AmeriCorps members providing direct service to high school students.
+• Post-Secondary Readiness Mentors members will commit to serve 300 hours over the course of the program for 43 weeks.
+These members will provide college planning, post-secondary goal setting, and personal skill development to high school students.
+Post-Secondary Readiness Mentors are minimum-time AmeriCorps members providing direct service to high school students.

 Requirements: